 320 MHz is a channel width only available on 6 GHz, and with the frequencies available in Europe, only a single 320 MHz channel is possible.

-Theoretically, SNR decrease should be less of a worry on 6 GHz, but co-channel interference for other networks would still be a major concern.
+Theoretically, an SNR decrease should be less of a worry on 6 GHz, but co-channel interference for other networks remains a concern.

 We advise that 320 MHz channel bandwidth only be used where there are no or very few neighboring networks.